By using GloBI, you support it’s mission: to help make species interaction datasets more accessible.

 - Take a picture, upload it to iNaturalist.org and identify the interacting species using observation fields.
 For example see Scott Loarie.
 2013.
 Haemorhous mexicanus eating Heteromeles arbutifolia. iNaturalist.org.
 Accessed at https://inaturalist.org/observations/432688 on 28 Aug 2014.
 With a few exceptions, most research-grade iNaturalist interaction data is automatically included in GloBI.
 For a full list of iNaturalist observation fields GloBI imports, see the iNaturalist to GloBI interaction map .
 For specific instructions, please see Ken’s how-to-add-an-inaturalist-interaction document

 - Open an issue and provide a (permanent) url to a web-accessible existing interaction dataset along with a data citation.
 Any structured data format / API will do, and csv/tsv file formats are preferred.
-Examples includes references to openly accessible datapaper (e.g. Raymond et al. 2011, Ferrer-Paris et al. 2014), data hosted in github (e.g. Hurlbert 2014) or publicly accessible APIs (e.g. iNaturalist).
+Examples include references to openly accessible datapaper (e.g. Raymond et al. 2011, Ferrer-Paris et al. 2014), data hosted in Github (e.g. Hurlbert 2014) or publicly accessible APIs (e.g. iNaturalist).
 For citations, DOIs are preferred, but any will do as long as they describe the source of the data.
-If you don’t have one already, services like figshare, dryad and zenodo allow you to do.
+If you don’t have one already, services like figshare, dryad and Zenodo allow you to get one.

-- In case the data is not (yet) web accessible, please open an issue describe the dataset and we can have a discussion on how to make the data available through GloBI.
+- In case the data is not (yet) web accessible, please open an issue in which you describe the dataset, and we can have a discussion on how to make the data available through GloBI.

-Since the automated updates occur on a daily basis, it may take a day or two for updates or corrections to be available through GloBI and related libraries like rglobi.
-For more information, see Poelen et al. 2014, GloBI homepage.
+As the automated updates occur on a daily basis, it may take a day or two for updates or corrections to be available through GloBI and related libraries like rglobi.
+For more information, see GloBI’s Data Integration Process page or Poelen et al. 2014.